 I have always found it ironic that some of Silsbee's smallest and seemingly least significant works are the ones that received the most attention.
 Perhaps it is because the more significant buildings have succumbed to the wrecking ball or maybe this has some deeper insight into the values of architectural historians.

 One of these modest gems is a cottage that Silsbee designed for Lincoln Park.
 It was commissioned in 1888 and served as toilet facilities for the park and nearby zoo.
 A rendering of the project that appeared in the local construction journal, the Building Budget, was prepared by Prairie School architect George Maher.

-The structure is exquisitely detailed with pressed brick, rounded at the corners, large boulders, and flared hipped roof.
-The materials and expression of the structure have the same refined rustic articulation that can be found in homes that Silsbee's office was designing in the Buena Park and Edgewater neighborhoods of Chicago.
+The structure is exquisitely detailed with pressed brick, rounded at the corners, with large boulders as a primary wall material, capped with a widely flared hipped roof.
+The materials and expression of the structure have the same refined articulation that can be found in homes of the same period that Silsbee's office was designing in the Buena Park and Edgewater neighborhoods of Chicago.

 The structure is a Chicago Landmark, possibly the greatest distinction and protection given to any of Silsbee's structures anywhere.
 It was lovingly restored two years ago and is currently used as a volunteer coordinator's office for the park's gardens.